 Farm and Ranch Managers who work in Minnesota, Pennsylvania, or North Carolina, make the highest salaries.

-How much do Farm and Ranch Managers make in each U.S. state?
+How much do Farm and Ranch Managers make in different U.S. states?

 |State||Annual Mean Salary|

-Tools & Technologies Used by Farm and Ranch Managers
+What Tools & Technology do Farm and Ranch Managers Use?

 - Microsoft Excel